 - Minnie is the daughter of W.P.
 Rubottom and Matilda Sorrells.
 She married John Harvey Hogue (see below) in 1907, and remarried after his death in 1917.
 We lost three Hogues that year.

-- Analiza is Nora’s mother and my great grandmother.
+- Analiza is Nora’s mother and my great great grandmother.
 Nora joined the Rubottom Cemetery Association and paid dues monthly during the Depression.
 I think these funds were used to bury Analiza after Nora left for California.

 - Nora’s brother.
 I don’t know much about Felix.
 There is some confusion that his name is John Felix, but that seems to be another Gatlin from another branch.
 Still trying to figure that one out.

-- Nora’s father, my great grandfather and Analiza’s husband.
+- Nora’s father, my great great grandfather and Analiza’s husband.
 Remember we’re short a few branches here.
 Mark and Ann were first cousins.

 - Nora’s brother.
 Don’t know much about Rufus, either.
 Need to spend some time flushing out info on Nora’s siblings!
 Rufus died shortly before the birth of his daughter by his second wife.